MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 ## Wrapping up

-We should now have a basic Xamarin.iOS application that uses a native Swift framework via our Xamarin.iOS binding library.
+You have developed a basic Xamarin.iOS application that uses a native Swift framework via a Xamarin.iOS binding library.
 The example provides a simplistic way to use the selected framework and in real application you will be required to expose more APIs and prepare metadata for these APIs.
 The script to generate metadata will simplify the future changes to the framework APIs.
 Below you can find additional resources providing further reading around most of the key concepts touched upon here.

 - [Xcode](https://apps.apple.com/us/app/xcode/id497799835)
 - [Visual Studio for Mac](https://visualstudio.microsoft.com/downloads)